Siem Reap, one of Best Digital Nomad Destinations in South East Asia

 This was my sixth time to visit Cambodia but only my first time in Siem Reap and loved it.
 Having lived before in some very good digital nomad cities such as Prague (Czech Republic), Granada (Spain) and Chang Mai (Thailand), I know what makes a great digital nomad destination.

 1. Cheap food and beer

 We entered Cambodia via the Hat Lek/Ko Kong Border crossing.
 A normal tourist visa costs $30 (30 days) but as I intended to stay longer I got the business visa which costs $35 (also 30 days but it's renewable).
 Don't forget you have to have 2 passport size photos.
 Then extending your visa is fairly easy if you want to stay longer the 30 days.
 Just go to a tourist agent and they will gladly do it for you.
-It’s takes up to a week because your passport has to sent to Phnom Penh for processing.
+It takes up to a week because your passport has to sent to Phnom Penh for processing.
 You can find more information about this here.
 For obtaining your Cambodian visa in advance, I recommend iVisa.

-There are 2 excellent coworking spaces located at either end of the city center.
+There are 2 excellent coworking spaces located at either end of the city centre.
 I spend a few days in both of them.

 (A) Angkor Hub